exlskills/course-javascript-basics/Topics/03. Data types and Variables/README.md

 let mark = 5.25 // mark holds a floating-point number mark = true; // mark now holds a boolean value

-const name = 'penka'; // name is a constant variable that holds a string name = 0; // error, cannot assign to a constant variable
+const MAX_COUNT = 250; // name is a constant variable that holds a string MAX_COUNT = 0; // error, cannot assign to a constant variable
 ```

 <!-- section start -->